 On Wednesday, Radical British preacher Anjem Choudary said that Muslims don’t believe in the concept of freedom of expression and that the Sharia (Islamic law) was more important than the legal systems of liberal democracies.

 How bloodthirsty and gullible of them to think that by shouting “We have avenged the Prophet Muhammad” and “Allahu Akbar,” they killed words, cartoons, ideas and other belief systems.
-Taking the life of people using their fundamental right to free expression is not only an act of cowardice but also total unwillingness trying, at least, to live in the same street.
-This type of radical, totalitarian religion has nothing to with Muslims, who attempt to live a normal life, who want to get to know their neighbours, want to worship in their way, without extremism, without hatred and anger.
+Taking the life of people using their basic right of free expression is not only an act of cowardice but also pure unwillingness trying at least, to live in the same street.
+This type of radical, totalitarian religion has nothing to with Muslims who try to live a normal life, who want to get to know their neighbours, want to worship in their own way, without extremism, without hatred and without anger.

-The killings of Charlie Hebdo achieved nothing.
+The Al Qaeda killings of Charlie Hebdo achieved nothing.
 At all.
 They failed to bring down a country.
 Instead, the country stood up.

 So why do Radical Islamic terrorists like spilling of blood so much?